Jim Yester: Other works

-Yester left the Spoonful in 1994 and later joined with Bruce Belland of The Four Preps, and The Diamonds' Dave Somerville, to form YBS, who also bill themselves as the Three Tenors of Rock.
-YBS toured until Somerville’s death in 2015.
+Jim later joined with Bruce Belland of The Four Preps, and The Diamonds' Dave Somerville, to form YBS, who also bill themselves as the Three Tenors of Rock.
+YBS toured until Somerville's death in 2015.

-On July 28th 2013, Yester guest appeared with the ensemble, the YesterDaze.
+On July 28, 2013, Yester guest appeared with the ensemble, the YesterDaze.

+Yester still continues to perform in clubs as a solo artist, albeit less often than he did earlier in his career.

 Personal life

-Jim has two brothers; Ted and Jerry.
+Jim has two brothers; Ted (elder brother) and Jerry (younger brother).
+Like Jim, Jerry has also played in the Modern Folk Quartet and The Lovin' Spoonful.

 He currently resides in Galloway Township, New Jersey, after previously living in Hollywood, Los Angeles from 1943 to 1989, and has a daughter.
+He married his current wife, Kathy, on March 2, 2017.

+Equipment

+Yester has used a variety of Guitars during his career.
+When he appeared on The Andy Williams Show in 1966, he played a Vox Teardrop guitar.
+He played a Gibson ES-335, Fender Telecaster, and a Fender Stratocaster on The Smothers Brothers Comedy Hour.
+In his most recent performances, he uses a Fender Stratocaster.